kacperpon/IMAS/task3/city_emergency_response_flow/notes.md

   - First task (schema): not distributed task anymore, instead simply distribution of information
   - First task (schema): additional field including boolean if med is required to use in router
   - Maybe not parsing distributed information after emergency phase 1 as natural text, instead as pydantic model??
+- Medical Crew: new helper pydantic output classes to use durin hospital choosing and voting